spkenv/spk/docs/spec.md

 ```

 The variants section of the build config defines the default set of variants that you want to build when running `spk build` and `spk make-binary`.
 Additional variants can be built later on, but this is a good way to streamline the default build process and define the set of variants that you want to support for every change.

+By default, the command line will build all variants defined in your spec file.
+Supplying any options on the command line will instead build only a single variant using specified options.

 {{% notice note %}}
 Make sure that you have defined a build option for whatever you specify in your variants!